-SESAME, Synchrotron light for Experimental Science and Applications in the Middle East, is an advanced light source facility in Allan, Jordan, near the capital of Amman, established under the auspices of UNESCO and closely modelled on CERN.
+SESAME, Synchrotron light for Experimental Science and Applications in the Middle East, is an advanced light source facility in Allan, Jordan, near the capital of Amman, established under the auspices of UNESCO and closely modeled on CERN.
 This advanced synchrotron serves a wide spectrum of disciplines including biology and medical sciences, materials science, physics, chemistry and archaeology.

-Beginning operations in 2017 the SESAME countries are Cyprus, Egypt, Iran, Israel, Jordan, Pakistan, Palestinian Authority and Turkey.
+Beginning operations in 2017.
+The SESAME member countries are Cyprus, Egypt, Iran, Israel, Jordan, Pakistan, Palestinian Authority and Turkey.

-The European Union is an active supporter of SESAME, providing support via its Research Framework Programmes with projects such as CESSAMag (CERN-EC Support for SESAME Magnets) and OPEN SESAME.
+The European Union is an active supporter of SESAME, providing support via its Research Framework Programmes with projects such as CESSAMag and OPEN SESAME.